Schehat/university/4_semester/cg1/README.md

-# Computergrafik 1
+#

-Created a chess scene with QT and OpenGl.
+Created a chess scene with QT and OpenGL.

 Runs on Ubuntu 20.04.
-The GPU has to support OpenGl 3.3.
+The GPU has to support OpenGL 3.3.

 Controls:

 > - plus: zoom in
 > - minus: zoom out
-> - left click and move mouse: m scene
+> - left click and move mouse: move scene
 > - q: select objects
 > - w: unselect objects
 > - e: select group

 Objects can be transformed when selected

-Controls:
+- Controls:

 > - First choose transformation mode, only one can be selected:
 >   > - t: translate